-Kevin Graney became president of General Dynamics NASSCO and a vice president of the General Dynamics Corporation in January 2017.
+David Carver became president of General Dynamics NASSCO and a vice president of the General Dynamics Corporation in October 2019.

-David Carver was named the vice president and general manager of Repair for General Dynamics NASSCO in January 2014.
+Dave Baker was named the vice president of Repair for NASSCO in November 2019.
 He has overall responsibility for NASSCO’s ship repair business, including production, engineering, purchasing, subcontracts administration, contracting and estimating of repair activities.

-Peter Bollenbecker, Vice President and Chief Financial Officer
+Peter Bollenbecker, Vice President of Finance and Chief Financial Officer

-In 2016, Peter Bollenbecker was appointed to the position of vice president and chief financial officer for NASSCO.
-Since 2003, Peter served as NASSCO’s Senior Director and Controller with additional responsibilities as Assistant Treasurer and Officer.
+In 2016, Peter Bollenbecker was appointed to the position of vice president of Finance and chief financial officer for NASSCO.
+Since 2003, Peter served as NASSCO’s senior director and controller with additional responsibilities as assistant treasurer and officer.
 In these roles, Peter maintained responsibility for all finance, accounting, audit and risk management activities, and workers’ compensation operations.

-Debora Burke was named vice president of Human Resources in January 2017.
-She began her career at NASSCO in 2007 as Associate General Counsel, where she had primary oversight for all litigation matters.
-She provided advice and counsel to support business operations with particular emphasis in labor and employment matters, workers compensation and internal investigations.
-She had previously served as the Senior Director for Human Resources, a position she held since 2014.
-Debora received her Bachelor’s degree in Industrial and Labor Relations from Cornell University, her law degree from the University of Denver College of Law and an Executive Masters in Human Resource Management from Cornell University.
+Debora began her career at NASSCO in 2007 as associate general counsel, where she had primary oversight for all litigation matters and provided advice and counsel to support business operations.
+She was promoted to senior director, Human Resources in 2014, and to vice president, Human Resources in 2017.
+Debora received her bachelor’s degree from Cornell University, her law degree from the University of Denver College of Law and an executive masters in Human Resource Management from Cornell University.

 Bill Hale, Vice President of Engineering

-Kevin Mooney became vice president of Programs and Supply Chain Management for General Dynamics NASSCO in January 2016.
-In his Programs role, he oversees Strategic Planning, Business Development, and new construction Program Management.
-In his Supply Chain Management role, he is responsible for the procurement of material and services for new construction and repair programs, while also managing logistics and warehousing activities.
+Kevin Mooney became vice president of Supply Chain for General Dynamics NASSCO in January 2016.
+He is responsible for the procurement of material and services for new construction and repair programs, while also managing logistics and warehousing activities.
 He had previously served as NASSCO’s vice president of Operations since November 2013.